mileweb/docs-content-hdt/docs/portal/accessing-portal/logging-in.md

 ### Where to Go from Here

-After you log in to the portal, review the [ECP interface](</docs/portal/accessing-portal/navigating-ui.md>).
+After you log in to the portal, review the [HDT interface](</docs/portal/accessing-portal/navigating-ui.md>).